Pachaug State Forest

-Pachaug State Forest is the largest forest in the Connecticut state forest system, encompassing over 27,000 acres (110 km²) of land.
+Pachaug State Forest is the largest forest in the Connecticut state forest system, encompassing over 27,000 acres (110 km^{2}) of land.
 It is located on the Rhode Island border in New London County, and parcels of the forest lie in the towns of Voluntown, Griswold, Plainfield, Sterling, North Stonington, and Preston.
 The forest was founded in 1928, but most of the land came from purchases made later during the Great Depression.
 It is named after the Pachaug River, which runs through the center of the forest.
 The forest is part of the Northeastern coastal forests ecoregion.

 Features

 Great Meadow

 The Pachaug-Great Meadow Swamp portion of the park was declared a National Natural Landmark in May 1973 due to its Atlantic white cedar swamp.
 This type of forest is at risk of being succeeded by hemlock.

 Hiking trails

 There are four popular hiking trails, maintained by the Connecticut Forest and Park Association, that run through Pachaug State Forest.